Bachelor of Arts in Theatre Arts

 The dance curriculum provides a strong program in technical dance, choreography and performance, and theatrical dance education.
 The courses are designed to allow students to take individual courses to suit their abilities, interests, and needs.
 Students in the Dance minor are expected to contribute to the courses and studio activities in which dance performance pieces are developed and rehearsed in preparation for the annual Spring Dance Concert.
 Courses in the NDNU Dance program are open to students from all majors.

-The Department of Theatre and Dance offers several Emerging Artist Scholarships of $7,500-$9,500 per year to qualified undergraduates annually.
+The Department of Theatre and Dance offers several Emerging Artist Scholarships to qualified undergraduates annually.
 Prospective students interested in a scholarship should contact Michael Elkins or Mary Hill for an audition application.
 For more information, visit the Emerging Artist Scholarship page.

 NDNU admits students throughout the year for fall, spring, and summer semesters.
 Please review the NDNU General Catalog for complete admission requirements.